dhsanket/devops/README.md

 Vagrant trouble again. "insecure private key, making new one" then asks for password at login.
 --solution - vagrant sets up ssh port different each time I do vagrant up. so ssh login command has to be updated each time.
+> ansible ssh port config can be found in the lifeworks-inventory file

 and again - Vagrant cannot forward the specified ports on this VM, since they would collide...Solution - discovered I need to destroy previous running vagrant instances to eliminate this error.